kyma-project/kyma/docs/kyma/05-02-custom-component-installation.md

 You can only add a new component after the installation.
 Removal of the installed components is not possible.
 To add a component that was not installed with Kyma by default, perform the following steps.

-1. Download the current [Installation custom resource](#custom-resource-installation) on the cluster:
+1. Download the current [Installation custom resource](#custom-resource-installation) from the cluster:

     ```bash
     kubectl -n default get installation kyma-installation -o yaml > installation.yaml